FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

 ...
 ```

-Additionally, views are defined.
-View create custom hierarchies our OPC Client can browse as an alternative to the default folder structure.
+Last, OPC views are defined.
+Views create custom hierarchies our OPC Client can browse as an alternative to the default folder structure.

 ```javascript
   const viewDI = namespace.addView({